DavidArmstrong/SAMDTelescopeController/TC4_0diagnostics/ReadMe.md

 are installed, and that the associated required hardware is present and working.

+If the sketch compiles and loads, you have the needed libraries.
+However, if you get an error, the code should at least give you a URL for where each library can be downloaded from.

 Note: DO NOT ATTEMPT TO LOAD THIS CODE ONTO A STANDARD Arduino UNO BOARD.

 This application requres a SAMD based processor: